kef7/NetworkListener/readme.md

 ### Using The Listener

 After building a new listener instance, see [NetworkListenerBuilder section](#networklistenerbuilder-class), call the Listen() method to start the listening for and processing client connections.
-This call will block the current thread.

 ```c#
 using var netListener = BuildNetworkListener();